akarve/bipsea/README.md

 to back up the derivation paths and the services they are for.
 You do not need to back up the derived secrets.

-You could safely store all derivation paths in a hot password manager like Keychain.
+You could safely store all derivation paths in a hot password manager like Apple Keychain.
 You could even store the derived secrets in a hot password manager at no risk to the master private key.

 > Note: bipsea alone is not password manager, but you might use it to implement one.